shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 Larkwren talked for an hour or so with the man while watching for the party to walk by.

-The party was still talking to Emperor Galya.
+The party was still talking to Emperor Galaya.

 “Do you want a donut?”
 Miko produced a chunky piece of baked dough with powdered sugar on top.

 “Donut?”
 Rust peaked out of her bag.

 “Sure.”
-Emperor Galya floated the donut to his mouth and took a bite.
+Emperor Galaya floated the donut to his mouth and took a bite.
 “Very sweet.”

 The armored soldier took notice of Rust.
 “What are your features?”